 - 1. DISCUSS briefly the idea of a supply chain that this is simply the steps in the chain of events that has to happen in order to bring a fish to your plate [slide 17] - 2.
 BRAINSTORM what we already know about the seafood supply chain using the prior knowledge chart [slide 17] - 3.
-WATCH the short Mountain Film Festival film called Ocean to Plate [7:02].
+WATCH the film Ocean to Plate [7:02].
 While watching this film list the different steps in the journey of a fish from ocean to plate [slide 18].
 DISCUSS what you saw in the Ocean to Plate film.
 What improvements would you make to the ocean to plate seafood supply chain as shown in the film? [slide 18] - 4.
 In small groups, use the list made whilst watching the film and CREATE your own flow diagram of all the steps that the fish journeys through from the moment the fish is caught to the point the fish is eaten (or discarded) [slide 19] - 5.
 READ and discuss the example from Lee Fisheries.
-What are the advantages of a quick turn around from point of capture to the delivery of the fish to market? [slide 19] - 6.
+What are the advantages of a quick turnaround from point of capture to the delivery of the fish to market? [slide 19] - 6.
 COMPARE your flow chart with the FishWise Seafood Supply Chain Diagram [slide 19]

-Traceable Seafood Supply Chain
+Verified Seafood Supply Chain

-7. EXPLORE the idea of a 'traceable' seafood supply chain and the role of the Marine Stewardship Council [slides 20 - 22].
+- 7. EXPLORE the idea of a 'verified' seafood supply chain and the role of the Marine Stewardship Council [slides 20 22] - 8.
+WATCH the short Marine Stewardship Council film clip about verification in the seafood supply chain [0:47] [slide 20]